mughees-asif/portfolio/content/projects/RAEng.md

 showInProjects: true
 ---

-Awarded two scholarships from the Royal Academy of Engineering for leadership potential and overcoming adverse circumstances to become an engineering role model:
+Awarded two scholarships from the Royal Academy of Engineering for leadership potential and overcoming adverse circumstances to become a future engineering role model:

 <ul style="list-style-type:disc;">
   <li>Engineering Leaders Scholarship (ELS)</li>